Adorable Baby Hippo Facts That Will Melt Your Heart

 It's rare for baby hippos to be poached since their teeth are smaller, but they do suffer from an encroaching lack of habitat caused by our activities.

-Hippos are notoriously one of the most dangerous animals in the world, killing around 500 humans per year.
+Hippos are notoriously one of the most dangerous animals in the world, killing around 500 people per year.
 But can a baby hippo harm a human?
-In theory, a baby hippo bite could hurt even an adult.
-However, it's uncommon for them to attack any animal when they are so young.
+In theory, their bite could hurt an adult, but it's uncommon for them to attack any animal when they're so young.

 The moral of the story: Baby hippos are cute as heck, but should be seen only at a safe distance.